The-Blockchain-Company/zerepoch/doc/simeon/tutorials/actus-simeon.rst

    issuer defaults; if the issuer does make the payment in time, then the guarantor should recover their money.

-GodXCoin plans to implement the full ACTUS standard using Simeon and Zerepoch over the coming year.
+The Blockchain Co. plans to implement the full ACTUS standard using Simeon and Zerepoch over the coming year.